-As of December 31, 2020, KKR Phorm Investors L.P. ("Phorm"), an entity owned by investment funds advised by Kohlberg Kravis Roberts & Co.
-L.P., beneficially owned approximately 52.6% of our outstanding common stock.
+As of December 31, 2020, Phorm beneficially owned approximately 52.6% of our outstanding common stock.
 As a result, we may be a controlled company within the meaning of the Nasdaq or NYSE corporate governance standards, if we eventually list on the applicable exchange.
 Under Nasdaq rules, for example, a controlled company may elect not to comply with certain corporate governance requirements of the Nasdaq, including the requirements that: